wp-plugins/flyzoo/readme.txt

 * Single Sign On: users can login and chat using their existing WordPress accounts

-* Cloud-based, hosted chat built on the latest technologies to ensure a fast chat message delivery without overloading your server
+* Cloud-based, hosted chat built to ensure a fast message delivery without overloading your server

 * Eye-catching: designed to offer a sleek look and feel

-* Responsive on tablets and mobile devices
+* Responsive chat on tablets and mobile devices

-* Multiple in-browser chats: browse your site and chat at the same time!
+* Multiple in-browser windows: browse your site and chat at the same time!

 * SSL Connection: automatic chat encryption for HTTPS/SSL sites